International-Data-Spaces-Association/IDSA-Rulebook/008_Trust.md

 - **A central authority, broker, registry, or trust anchor:** Centralized services may provide useful evidence or convenience, but reliance on them creates a single point of control and does not replace per-contract, evidence-based trust decisions.

-- **Pre-established federation membership:** Membership in a federation may indicate a baseline of trustworthiness but does not guarantee that a specific participant satisfies the policy or technical requirements of any given contract or context.
+- **Pre-established federation membership:** Membership in a federation (infrastructure, data space, business, etc...) may indicate a baseline of trustworthiness but does not guarantee that a specific participant satisfies the policy or technical requirements of any given contract or context.

 - **Static certification or onboarding events as sufficient for trust:** One-off certifications or onboarding checks are useful provenance, but they do not capture runtime behaviour, compliance drift, or post-issuance changes and therefore cannot alone assure ongoing trust.